-9.4 Power Control Functions
+10.4 Power Control Functions

 The digital interface is capable of controlling the heating and cooling functions so that the bath can be remotely operated at any temperature within the range of the bath.
 To allow the interface to control the heating and the cooling, the front panel controls are disabled by 1) switching the heater switch to LOW, and 2) switching the refrigeration switch to OFF.
 Otherwise, the interface would not be able to switch these functions off.
-The 7005/7015 bath has four control functions with the digital interface.
-These are heater power high/low, cooling on/off, expansion valve on/off, and back pressure valve on/off.
+The 7008 bath has four control functions with the digital interface.
+These are heater power high/low, cooling on/off, and expansion valve open/closed and back pressure valve open/closed.

-9.4.1 Heater Control
+10.4.1 Heater Control

 To control the heater with the digital interface the front panel heater switch must be set to LOW (500 W).
 The heater function is controlled with the "F1" command.
-Setting the "F1" parameter to 0 sets the heater to LOW (500 W) and setting it to 1 sets the heater to HIGH (1000 W).
-Sending "F1" with no value causes the controller to return a value showing what the heater setting is.
-When the heater setting is changed a pop is heard as the heater relay opens or closes.
+Setting the parameter to 0 sets the heater to LOW (500 W) and setting it to 1 sets the heater to HIGH (1000 W).
+Sending "F1" with no value will cause the controller to return a value showing what the heater setting is.
+When the heater setting is changed a pop will be heard as the heater relay opens or closes.

-9.4.2 Cooling Control
+10.4.2 Cooling Control

 To control the refrigeration power with the digital interface the front panel refrigeration switch must be off.
 The refrigeration power function is controlled with the "F2" command.
 Setting the "F2" value to 0 turns the refrigeration off and setting it to 1 turns it on.
-"F2" alone returns 0 or 1 showing the state of the refrigeration power control.
+"F2" alone will return 0 or 1 showing the state of the refrigeration power control.

-The "F3" command controls the "high" and "low" cooling temperature range or expansion valves.
-As discussed in Section 6.2 this valve adjusts the cooling temperature which sets the cooling capacity.
-Setting "F3" to 1 opens the valve (on or high) and 0 closes the valve (off or low).
-A command with no value returns the current value.
-With the valve closed the cooling temperature is set with the cooling temperature knob labeled "LOW".
-This should be adjusted for approximately 9-14 psi if the bath is to be used as low as -10°C. The knob labeled "HIGH" controls the cooling temperature when the expansion valve is open or on.
-This should be adjusted for approximately 45-50 psi.
-These values are typical but may be adjusted as required for specific applications.
-The low range must be set to a lower pressure (temperature) than the high range valve.
+The "F3" command controls the cooling temperature or expansion valve.
+As discussed in Section 8.5 this valve adjusts the cooling temperature which sets the cooling capacity.
+Setting "F3" to 0 opens the valve and 1 closes the valve.
+A command with no value will return the current value.
+With the valve open the cooling temperature is set with the cooling temperature knob labeled "LOW".
+This should be adjusted for approximately 5 psi if the bath is to be used as low as - 10 °C. The knob labeled "HIGH" controls the cooling temperature when the expansion valve is closed.
+This should be adjusted for approximately 65 psi. when the valve is closed.

 The "F4" command controls the back pressure valve.
-When the valve is open the cooling capacity is significantly reduced.
-This valve should normally be left off/closed throughout the operating range of the bath.
+When the valve is closed the cooling capacity will be significantly reduced.
+This valve should normally be left open throughout the operating range of the bath.
 Table 6 summarizes the control functions for heating and cooling.
 Table 7 shows the recommended control settings for each operating temperature range.
-The ranges may need to be adjusted depending on the bath application.
+The ranges may need to be adjusted depending on the bath and its particular use.